Amira van Weegen

 The path from analysis to a concrete space strategy follows a structured process:

 Capture utilization data with anny and define a baseline.
-Consider seasonal effects such as holidays or project peaks.
+Take seasonal effects such as vacation periods or project peaks into account.

 Step 2: Define Goals

-Set concrete goals – like a 20% reduction in space by the end of 2026, higher room occupancy, or improved employee experience.
+Set concrete goals – for example, 20% space reduction by the end of 2026, higher room utilization, or an improved employee experience.

 Step 3: Develop Scenarios

-Calculate various options: consolidate floors, sublet partial spaces, merge locations.
-The data provides the foundation for informed decisions.
+Run the numbers for different options: combine floors, sublet partial spaces, consolidate locations.
+The data provides the basis for well-founded decisions.

-Adjust desk-sharing ratios, optimize room type mix, create new zones for collaboration vs. focus.
+Adjust desk-sharing ratios, optimize the mix of room types, and create new zones for collaboration vs. focus.

 Step 5: Continuous Monitoring